 7. Rural Digital Opportunity Fund (RDOF) provides set monthly payments to entities that successfully bid in a 2020 competitive reverse auction to deploy broadband in certain areas that lack broadband service with speeds of at least 25 megabits per second downstream and 3 megabits per second upstream (25/3 Mbps).
 RDOF payments began in 2021 on a rolling basis, with support terms running 10 years.
 RDOF recipients have up to eight years to complete deployment and must meet interim deployment milestones.

 8. Alaska Plan (AK Plan) provides set monthly payments to “rate of return” carriers to maintain, extend and upgrade broadband service across Alaska, with specific deployment obligations tailored to individual carriers to reflect the state’s unique climate and geography.
 The Alaska Plan support term runs from 2017 to 2026.
-Alaska Plan carriers have until the end of 2026 to complete deployment and had to meet an interim, five-year service milestone established in each carrier’s individualized performance plan by the end of 2021.
+Alaska Plan carriers have until the end of 2026 to complete deployment.
+The FCC established five-year (2021) and 10-year (2026) service milestones as part of each carrier’s individualized performance plan.

 9. Bringing Puerto Rico Together (Uniendo a Puerto Rico) Fund and the Connect USVI Fund (PR/USVI Fixed) provide support to carriers to rebuild, expand and harden voice and broadband networks in all locations across Puerto Rico and the U.S. Virgin Islands after Hurricanes Irma and Maria caused massive damage in 2017.
 The CAF Map reflects deployment by carriers receiving PR/USVI Stage 2 fixed support, which funds the restoration, expansion and upgrade of fixed communications networks.
 The programs provide set monthly payments over a support term that runs from 2021 to 2031.
 Carriers have until the end of 2027 to complete deployment – with final deployment milestones by municipio in Puerto Rico – and must meet interim milestones.